 The first encounter between Jin-hee and So-jin is a bit fraught.
-Jin-hee is seeking information on Forest and So-jin offers up her tale of woe with a catch.
+Jin-hee is looking for information on Forest and So-jin offers up her tale of woe with a catch.
 She needs a personal belonging of the CEO’s to perform a ritual.
-But our erstwhile reporter does not believe in such twaddle and sets off on her merry way, with a firm thanks but no thanks.
+But our reporter does not believe in curses or procedures and promptly declines the offer.

 However, her strong resolve does not last forever and she decides to test the waters after she has a threatening encounter with her supervisor Kim Joo-hwan (Choi Byung-moo) in the office.
-She supplies all the necessary goodies to So-jin to complete the procedure.
-She supplies all the necessary goodies – his pen lid, his photograph and his name in Chinese characters – to So-jin to complete the procedure on Joo-hwan, under the mistaken impression that nothing will go wrong, right?
-After an awful lot of staring and the veins in So-jin’s hands branching off in new directions, the procedure is complete.
-What follows is a really gruesome, gory and graphic murder scene as we bear witness to the result of So-jin’s procedure unfolding.
+She decides to try out a ritual on her boss and gives So-jin everything she needs to perform the ritual – a pen lid, photograph and his name in Chinese characters.
+Up until this point, she believes that nothing could go wrong.
+What follows is an awful lot of staring and the physical change to So-jin is the veins in her hands branching off in new directions and when this is over, So-jin suggests she waits patiently to see what happens.
+What follows is a really gruesome, gory and graphic murder scene as we bear witness to the result of So-jin’s procedure.

-And leading the charge is the Seodong Police detectives and upstanding Captain Jung Sung-joon (Jung Moon-sung) – husband to reporter Jin-hee.
+We then follow the detectives as they enter the crime scene.
+Leading the charge is the Captain Jung Sung-joon (Jung Moon-sung) – husband to reporter Jin-hee.
 After surveying the murder scene, they pronounce that there is nothing unusual about the death.
 Absolutely nothing.
 Apart from the fact that the body has completely tied itself in a knot and is literally crumpled, there is nothing to see here.
 What follows is a bumbling investigation, a lot more staring, a few more rituals, a few more dead chickens, kidnappings, beatings, random murders and pointless deaths.
 All while we try and figure out what is actually going on.